Priya-Saini-1/StudySync/README.md

 ### 🙌 Acknowledgements

-* Background images from Unsplash
+* Background images from Pinterest.
 * Icons and emojis for expressive UI
-* Inspired by tools like Notion, Todoist, and Forest app
+* Inspired by tools like Notion, Todoist, and otherapp

 ---